-Bird City Wisconsin Rapids participated in both the Swift Night Out and the Christmas Bird Count in 2017.
-See attachments.
+Bird City Wisconsin Rapids participated in the Great Backyard Bird Count 2022.

 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.

-In 2017 Bird City WR helped to organize the Wisconsin Prairie Chicken Festival in cooperation with local conservation agencies and organizations.
-Activities included: Greater Prairie-chicken viewing, grassland bird tours, locally-sourced luncheon, presentations on bluebirds, prairies, rotational grazing, and the history of Drs.
-Fred and Fran Hamerstrom.
-See Attachments
+In 2022 Bird City Wisconsin Rapids helped to organize the Wisconsin Prairie Chicken Festival in cooperation with local conservation agencies and organizations.
+Activities schedule included: Greater Prairie-chicken viewing, grassland bird tours, locally-sourced luncheon, presentations on grassland, grassland birds, and pollinators https://www.cleangreenaction.org/prairie-chicken-festival.html . https://www.facebook.com/WIPrairieChickenFest/

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.